Health & Wellness

 Testing During the Semester

 The University anticipates individuals on our campus will test positive for COVID-19.
 Our goal is to contain them, ensure they get the care they need, and minimize the risk to others.
 We developed a robust quarantine and isolation plan and contact tracing protocol, which we will activate along with the rigorous cleaning and sanitizing of impacted areas once a positive case is reported.
+Learn more about our quarantine and isolation policies and procedures.

 For privacy reasons, the University is unable to share specific information about individuals who test positive, but we will update the campus regularly about active cases at JU and how they impact our operations, if at all.
 In coordination with the Florida Department of Health and our partners at regional providers such as the Mayo Clinic, the University is constantly evaluating all of the variables that determine how we work, teach, and house our campus community.
 We look at the current rate of positive cases in our city, the rate of positive cases on campus, available quarantine space on campus, local hospital capacity, and more.
 As these variables change, the University may adjust operations accordingly as we prioritize the safety of everyone on our campus.
+Information about the number of cases that have impacted campus is available online.